 Mathura Museum – Gem of a Museum

-Historically the Nandas, Mauryas, Shungas, Kshtraps and Kushan dynasties had ruled Mathura.
+Historically the Nandas, Mauryas, Shungas, Kshtraps and Kushan dynasties had ruled this region.
 Here prospered the Mathura school of art, which has a distinct identity in sculptures of its period.
-The artworks of Mathura school of art are spread across Taxila, Sarnath, Bodh Gaya, Sanchi, and Kaushambi.
+The artworks are spread across Taxila, Sarnath, Bodh Gaya, Sanchi, and Kaushambi.
 In modern times this museum was set up by the British in 1874 CE.
 And has been in the present building since 1933 CE.
 Stone sculptures dating back to Kushan and Gupta times form the major chunk of museum’s collection.
 But other small collections like metal craft, coins, terracotta miniature sculptures are also worth noticing.
 A brochure available at the ticket counter gives details of the museum’s collection.
 Though only a small portion of that is on display.

 School of Art

 There are replicas of the Sanchi stupa and many panels with stories from the life of Buddha.
 Some are symbolic from the time when the anthropomorphic representation of Buddha was not used to show him.
 And some depicting Jataka tales predating Buddha.
 There are Jain monks in the meditative poses.
 There is Shiva with Parvati, Ganesh, and Kartikeya, Vishnu in his various avatars.
 A complete gallery showcasing the various representations of the Sun.
 There are stone inscriptions that tell us for sure what these sculptures were.
 And who were the kings who commissioned this work?
 There are large stone vessels.
 There are sculptures of women in various poses and as part of various stories.

 Hairstyles & Garments of sculptures